 The Master of Arts in South Asia Studies program requires 30 graduate points.
-Courses numbered 4000 or higher are graduate courses (with prefix GU or GR).
+Courses numbered 4000 or higher are graduate courses and have a prefix of GU or GR.
 The MA curriculum includes a required introductory course and a capstone requirement of a final thesis.
-Students may enroll in undergraduate courses, such as language courses, but no undergraduate courses may be used for credit for toward the MA degree.
+Students may enroll in undergraduate courses, such as language courses, but undergraduate courses cannot be counted for credit for toward the MA degree.
 See the MA check sheet on the MA "Program Documents" page at https://sai.columbia.edu/content/ma-program-documents.